gdsbook/book/notebooks/09_spatial_inequality.md

 A third commonly used measure of inequality is Theil's $T$ given as:
 $$T = \sum_{i=1}^m \left( \frac{y_i}{\sum_{i=1}^m y_i} \ln \left[ m \frac{y_i}{\sum_{i=1}^m y_i}\right] \right)$$
-where $y_i$ is per-capita income in area $i$ among $m$ areas.
+where $y_i$ is per capita income in area $i$ among $m$ areas.
 Conceptually, this metric is related to the entropy of the income distribution, measuring how evenly-distributed incomes are across the population.

 The Theil index is also available in PySAL's `inequality`, so we can take a similar approach as above to calculate it for every year: